disarm-platform/fn-prevalence-predictor-R/SPECS.md

 - `exceedance_probability` - Only exists if `exceedance_threshold` provided
 - `exceedance_uncertainty` - Only exists if `exceedance_threshold` provided
 - `entropy` - Only exists if `exceedance_threshold` provided.
 Calculated as -p * log(p) - (1-p) * log (1-p) where p is `exceedance_probability`
+- `adaptively_selected` - Boolean corresponding to whether location was selected using the adaptive sampling algorithm.
+Only exists if `batch_size` specified.